Twint-AG/sdk/resources/docs/client.rst

 Instantiating the client
 ========================

-To instantiate a client, a certificate container and the merchant ID are required.
+To instantiate a client, a certificate container and the store UUID are required.
 Additionally, an API version and the environment to work with must be selected.

 Check out :ref:`authentication` to understand how to obtain the certificate container.
-The merchant ID is a UUID provided by TWINT.
+The store UUID is a UUID provided by TWINT in the customer portal to identity the relevant store.

 .. literalinclude:: _examples/client-instantiation.example.php
     :language: PHP